Impact

 Risk and Exploitability

 This is a remotely exploitable flaw that requires the user to open a malicious PDF.
-The attack vector is client‑side and therefore limited to situations where an attacker can deliver a PDF to a user or trick the user into visiting a site that triggers PDF download.
-The CVSS score of 8.8 denotes high severity, but the EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog.
+The attack vector is client‑side and therefore limited to situations where an attacker can deliver a PDF to a user or trick the user into visiting a site that triggers a PDF download.
+The CVSS score of 8.8 denotes high severity, but the EPSS score is <1% and the vulnerability is not listed in the CISA KEV catalog.
 Because the exploitation delivers code only inside a sandboxed Chrome instance, the overall risk for compromise of the host system is reduced compared to full remote code execution.

 OpenCVE Enrichment